AriaSalvatrice/AriaModules/README.md

 To the top right of the module:

 - TODO:**Scene slot**: Those 16 buttons allow you to save 16 different scales.
-Navigating to a slot loads it, and changing the scale while a slot is active saves the scale to that slot.
-You can right-click on those buttons to copy and paste scales.
+Navigating to a scene slot loads that scale, and changes from any source to the scale save it to the active scene.
+TODO:You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
 - TODO:**Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
 When plugged in, the buttons can't be operated manually anymore.

 To the right, below the **Scene slots**: